-I currently have the Chase Sapphire Preferred, Freedom Unlimited, Freedom, and Chase Ink Business Cash.
-These four cards see about 90% of my spend unless I am taking advantage of a promotion from another card.
-All four of them are keepers because they are useful for my spending needs.
-Plus, I have not seen any offers from Chase lately that will nicely complement my quartet.
+I currently have the Chase Sapphire Preferred, Freedom Unlimited, and Chase Ink Business Cash.
+These three cards garner about 90% of my spend unless I am taking advantage of a promotion from another card.
+All of them are keepers because they are useful for my spending needs.
+Plus, I have not seen any offers from Chase lately that will nicely complement my trifecta.
 Therefore, I do not need to care about the Chase 5/24 Rule.

 I Do Not Apply for Credit Cards Frivolously

 Unlike a plethora of other travel bloggers, I do not apply for credit cards frivolously.
 Some other travel bloggers have upwards of 20 credit cards because they take advantage of the earning structures, status, and perks that come with them.
 I do not have a need for those perks and the annual fees that come with them.
-And this is especially true because of the current pandemic.
+And this is especially true currently because of the COVID-19 pandemic.

-Furthermore, my most recent credit application was for my Chase Freedom back in March 2019.
-And I am currently at 1/24.
+Furthermore, my most recent credit application was for my Amex Hilton Surpass in September 2020.
+And I am currently at 2/24.
 This is because applying for a new credit card is a decision that I must honestly think about before acting.
 Such deliberation often makes me resist applying

-The bottom line is that I am content with the seven credit cards I have.
+The bottom line is that I am content with the six credit cards I have.

 Other Issuers Have Great Offers Too